matter-labs/zksync-lite-docs/docs/dev/nfts/README.md

 - NFT addresses serve as a unique commitment to the creator, serial number of the NFT, and its content hash.
 - NFT addresses can not be controlled by anyone or have smart contract code on mainnet.

-NOTICE: In zkSync 1.x, multiple NFTs can be minted with the same content hash.
+NOTICE: In zkSync Lite, multiple NFTs can be minted with the same content hash.

 ## Setup